BLSQ/iaso/docs/pages/users/reference/how_we_work/how_we_work.md

 IASO's development leverages Agile's flexibility to enable close collaboration with clients, even in remote settings.
 This method brings stakeholders into the project team, fostering transparency and mutual understanding.
 If required, longer sprint cycles can be adopted once a stable version of IASO is deployed.
 Agile has proven particularly effective in LMICs and emergency contexts, allowing essential features to be deployed and tested in real-world scenarios under complex conditions.

+IASO is part of Bluesquare's open-source solutions ecosystem.
+Agile methodology allows us to incorporate client feedback into IASO's development efficiently, ensuring that features align with real-world needs.
+This iterative approach supports customization and enhances the platform’s performance and productivity.

-## User engagement and patient-centric design
+## User engagement and user-centric design

 The IASO development process actively engages users and key stakeholders to adopt a patient or user-centric and people-centered systems design.
 This approach ensures that solutions address the actual needs of frontline health workers, program managers, and policymakers.